krambono/flowkey-sheet-music-downloader/README.md

 Tested on Chromium, Firefox, Edge and Brave.

-if you encounter a problem, please try another browser and if your problem persists, feel free to open an issue.
+If you encounter a problem, please try another browser and if your problem persists, feel free to open an issue.